omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

    Only files located in NED Source Folders will be opened with the graphical editor.
 If a NED file is not in the NED Source Folders, it will be opened in a standard text editor.

-You can switch between graphical and source editing mode by clicking the tabs at the bottom of the editor, or by using the :kbd:`Alt+PGUP` / :kbd:`Alt+PGDN` key combinations.
+You can switch between graphical and source editing mode by clicking the tabs at the bottom of the editor or by using the :kbd:`Alt+PGUP` / :kbd:`Alt+PGDN` key combinations.
 The editor will try to keep the selection during the switch.
 Selecting an element in a graphical view and then switching to text view will move the cursor to the related element in the NED file.
-When switching back to graphical view, the graphical editor will try to select the element that corresponds to the cursor location in the NED source.
+When switching back to the graphical view, the graphical editor will try to select the element that corresponds to the cursor location in the NED source.
 This allows you to keep the context, even when switching back and forth.

 Editing in Graphical Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The graphical editor displays the visible elements of the loaded NED file.
-Simple modules, compound modules and networks
+Simple modules, compound modules, and networks
 are represented by figures or icons.
 Each NED file can contain more than one module or network.
 If it does, the
 corresponding figures will appear in the same order as they are found in the NED file.